Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 [Slides](https://speakerdeck.com/csswizardry/css-for-software-engineers-for-css-developers)

 * The first programming languages were written in the 1950s.
-We should use existing programming paradigms and apply them to our stylesheets.
+We should honor existing programming paradigms and apply them to our stylesheets.

 * _Don't Repeat Yourself_ is not about duplicated output, therefore argumentless mixins can be valid in certain cases.